dylan-lang/opendylan/documentation/core-reference/source/extensions.rst

 -------------------------------

-Objects in the finalization queue wait there until the application drains it by calling the function `drain-finalization-queue`_.
+Objects in the finalization queue wait there until the application drains it by calling the function :func:`drain-finalization-queue`.
 This function finalizes every object in the queue.

 The finalization queue is not normally drained automatically.
 See